monome/docs/docs/crow/index.md

 # crow

-Crow speaks and listens and remembers bits of text.
+crow speaks and listens and remembers bits of text.
 A scriptable USB-CV-ii machine.

-Crow connects to norns and computers running Max, Max for Live, and other serial-enabled applications.
+crow connects to norns and computers running Max, Max for Live, and other serial-enabled applications.
 We've created various norns scripts and Max for Live devices which require no programming, and we've also created tutorials and studies to get you started quickly programming your own ideas into this tiny, powerful module.

-Crow also stores a complete script, so that without a USB connection it can continue to run, responding to CV input and ii messages.
+crow also stores a complete script, so that without a USB connection it can continue to run, responding to CV input and ii messages.

 A collaboration by [Whimsical Raps](https://www.whimsicalraps.com) and monome.